nis00021/Niina_Jarnstrom_Testing_Project/LearningReflection/01_LearningReflection.md

-# TODO

-> Please use the below questions as guidelines to help you think and plan your Learning Reflection Report

 ## 1. How was your experience testing the given Webapp?
 - I enjoyed this task because I learn better when I do stuff, not so much with just watching videos.